Prohibited Transactions in a Solo 401(k)

-Any contract with a disqualified person for office space, legal, accounting or other services necessary to operate the Solo 401k Plan provided that reasonable compensation is made.
-Note – this exemption is not applicable to a Solo 401k Plan fiduciary (the trustee of Solo 401k Plan) as stated in Treasury Regulation Section 54.4975-6(a)(5).
+Any contract with a disqualified person for office space, legal, accounting or other services necessary to operate the Solo 401k plan provided that reasonable compensation is made.
+Note – this exemption is not applicable to a Solo 401k plan fiduciary (the trustee of a Solo 401k plan) as stated in Treasury Regulation Section 54.4975-6(a)(5).

 Receipt by a disqualified person of any benefit entitled to him as a plan participant or beneficiary, provided that the benefit is calculated and paid in a manner that is dictated by the terms of the plan as applied to all other participants and beneficiaries.

 The provision of ancillary services by a bank trustee to a Solo 401k plan.

 The Department of Labor’s Plan Asset Rules specify when the assets of an entity are deemed “plan” assets.
 Considered pension plans under the Plan Asset Rules, Solo 401(k) plans are subject to these rules.

 If the aggregate Solo 401(k) plan ownership of an entity is at least 25% of all the assets of the entity, the equity interests and assets of the “investment entity” are treated as assets of the investing Solo 401k plan for purposes of the prohibited transactions rules unless there is an applicable exception.